pachyderm/pachyderm/doc/docs/1.13.x/deploy-manage/manage/s3gateway/deploy-s3gateway-sidecar.md

-# Create an S3-enabled Pipeline
+# S3 Protocol Enabled Pipelines
+//TODO
+Also named **Sidecar S3 Gateway** as it is exposed through a sidecar instance in a pipeline worker pod.
+!!!
+Note
+    Note that this use case of the S3 Gateway differs from its [main and more general use case](index.md) as the latter exists independently and outside of any pipeline lifecycle.

+Let's say you wish to run a platform (namely Kubeflow or Apache™ Spark) inside of a Pachyderm cluster.
+Such products have the ability to interact with object stores but do not work with local file systems.
+They will need to to access Pachyderm repo via the S3 Gateway.

-If you want to use Pachyderm with such platforms like Kubeflow or Apache™ Spark, you need to create an S3-enabled Pachyderm pipeline.
+If you want to use Pachyderm with such platforms, you need to create an S3-enabled Pachyderm pipeline.
 Such a pipeline ensures that data provenance of the pipelines that run in those external systems is properly preserved and is tied to corresponding Pachyderm jobs.

-Pachyderm can deploys the S3 gateway in the `pachd` pod.
-Also, you can deploy a separate S3 gateway instance as a sidecar container in your pipeline worker pod.
-The former is typically used when you need to configure an ingress or egress with object storage tooling, such as MinIO, boto3, and others.
-The latter is needed when you use Pachyderm with external data processing platforms, such as Kubeflow or Apache Spark, that interact with object stores but do not work with local file systems.
+You can deploy a separate S3 gateway instance as a sidecar container in your pipeline worker pod.

-The master S3 gateway exists independently and outside of the pipeline lifecycle.
+The main S3 gateway exists independently and outside of the pipeline lifecycle.
 Therefore, if a
 Kubeflow pod connects through the master S3 gateway, the Pachyderm pipelines created in Kubeflow do not properly maintain data provenance.
 When the